bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 VIDEO: *Difficult to Hear* All we need is a hotspot and 815.
 You got it?
 Woo!
 All right, all right, there we go.
-Every time I see it, everybody's  Woo!
+Every time I see it, everybody's like Woo!
 Strict deals, coffee.
 I keep on talking about coffee and tea.

 This very short video is basically about how I met a guy called Tomer on the street.